The Rules on Using Bluetooth on an Airplane

 Flying's hard enough.
-Having access to devices that make it more comfortable is a wonderful thing, and many of those devices – such as wireless earbuds, smart watches and wireless keyboards – depend on bluetooth technology.
-In 2013, the FAA gave its approval for airplane passengers to use bluetooth devices.
-It's up to each airline to set its own rules regarding bluetooth use, but don't worry about your beloved high-quality headphones being banished to the overhead compartment.
+Having access to devices that make it more comfortable is a wonderful thing, and many of those devices – such as wireless earbuds or earphones, smart watches and wireless keyboards – depend on bluetooth technology.
+In 2013, the Federal Aviation Administration (FAA) gave its approval for airplane passengers to use bluetooth devices.
+It's up to each airline to set its own rules regarding bluetooth use, but don't worry about your beloved noise-canceling headphones or Apple Airpods being banished to the overhead compartment.
 Most airlines allow passengers to use bluetooth devices during flight.

-Major American airlines usually allow passengers to use bluetooth devices throughout a flight, but they don't all specifically address bluetooth use in their policies.
-Carriers such as JetBlue, Southwest and Delta tell travelers that they may use wireless accessories like bluetooth headphones and keyboards during flight as long as any cellular service is deactivated.
+Major American airlines usually allow passengers to use bluetooth devices in the air, but they don't all specifically address bluetooth use in their policies.
+Carriers such as JetBlue, Southwest, United Airlines, and Delta tell travelers that they may use wireless accessories like bluetooth headphones and keyboards during flight as long as they’re on flight mode, meaning any cellular service is deactivated and they’re using wi-fi instead.
 However, don't expect to use bluetooth devices that connect to a tablet or laptop during takeoff or landing.
-These electronics have to be stowed and turned off at the beginning and ending of a flight.
+Airline rules say these electronics have to be stowed and turned off at the beginning and ending of a flight, so you’ll only be able to connect to your portable electronic devices like mobile phones during this part of the air travel.

-International airlines have their own rules.
-British Airways allows passengers to use bluetooth devices during flight but not during taxiing, takeoff or landing.
-Air Canada allows bluetooth headphones, but only once the plane has reached at least 10,000 feet and only if the battery is removable.
+International airlines have their own rules about bluetooth accessories and personal electronics.
+British Airways allows passengers to use devices with bluetooth connection during flight but not during taxiing, takeoff or landing.
+Air Canada allows bluetooth earbuds or bluetooth headsets, but only once the plane has reached at least 10,000 feet and only if the battery is removable from the gadgets.
 The carrier won't allow a passenger to use a wireless mouse at all.
 Lufthansa allows travelers to use bluetooth headphones during the entire flight, even during takeoff and landing.

 Using Bluetooth Devices in Flight